daarnolducsd/ep5book/docs/04-week4.md

 <p class="caption">(\#fig:regtabbasic)Regression Table</p>
 </div>

 There are certainly some aesthetic changes that are needed in this table.
 But before we get to these, let's discuss the actual elements of the table.
-Many regression tables in academic articles have similar format as the one seen here.
+Many regression tables in academic articles have a similar format as the one seen here.

 First, we should clarify that the numbers in each column correspond to a given regression estimate.
 Column 1 estimates the impact of Mindspark on math test scores, while column 2 estimates the impact of Mindspark on Hindi test scores.
 Generally, the column is titled with the dependent variable.
 Therefore, in this case, we can see that the dependent variable in column 1 is ``per_math2`` and the dependent variable in column 2 is ``per_hindi2``.

 Then, in each row, we have independent variables.
 In this case, our regressions have the same independent variable: ``treat``.
 In addition to any independent variables, regression estimates (generally) display the constant (also known as the intercept) as well.

 The coefficient estimates are then given by the numbers that are not in parentheses.
 See Figure \@ref(fig:regcoefs), which highlights the coefficient estimates in the table.
-If you are confused what the numbers correspond to, you should go back to your original regression output in Stata, and see how the estimates from those regressions map to this table.
+If you are confused about what the numbers correspond to, you should go back to your original regression output in Stata, and see how the estimates from those regressions map to this table.

 <div class="figure" style="text-align: center">
 <img src="images/04_reg_table_coefs.png" alt="Regression Table: Coefficient Estimates" width="80%" />
 <p class="caption">(\#fig:regcoefs)Regression Table: Coefficient Estimates</p>
 </div>

-Now, there are a lot of elements in this table that we haven't explain yet.
+Now, there are a lot of elements in this table that we haven't explained yet.
 Standard errors (in parentheses) and p-values (indicated by the stars) are concepts we will not discuss in this course.
 In research, generally, it is important to not understand the magnitude of a treatment effect, but also whether it is statistically significant.
 We have not defined the concept of statistical significance.
 You will learn about this in other statistics or econometrics courses.
-Both standard errors and p-values (indicated by the stars) are related to statistical significance of the results.
+Both standard errors and p-values (indicated by the stars) are related to the statistical significance of the results.

 Finally, the R-squared is a measure of how much variation we can explain using our explanatory variables.
 The concept of R-squared is something you will learn in future statistics or econometrics courses as well and will not be a subject we cover in this course.